w-schw/CU-member-networks/README.md

 #### PDFs

 For each connected component (subgraph) of the total membership meeting your minimum size, a pdf is generated which contains a visualization and attribute summary table.
-This can be combined with the summary excel file for sharing and exploration
+This can be combined with the summary excel file for sharing and exploration.

 <img src="./docs/screenshots/Pdf screenshot.PNG">